 A warning... don't book your holiday naked

 Mamma mia!
 OK, 'naked' is hyperbole, but it got you reading.
 The point is, don't wait to get travel insurance.
 Without an active policy from the day you book, in the event of cancellation, injury or illness, or death in the family, you're uncovered and have no recourse.

 You need to present an EHIC to use it.
 So leaving it in the hotel or, worse, at home, means it's worthless if you have a problem.

 The EHIC doesn't cover private treatment though, so to ensure you're not charged extra make sure you get treatment from a state healthcare provider in Rome.
 The NHS has a useful guide to using your EHIC in Italy.
 Also see our EHIC guide.

-Until then though, you'll continue to pay extra - outgoing calls are capped at about 16p/min, incoming calls at 4p/min, texts are capped at roughly 5p and data is about 17p/MB in Europe.
+Until then though, you'll continue to pay extra - outgoing calls are capped at about 18/min, incoming calls at 5p/min, texts at roughly 6p and data at about 17p/MB.

 Rome is heaven for foodies who love pasta and ice cream, but you'll need deep pockets to eat out all the time.
 So cut costs by having a delicious picnic in a park or even your hotel room.

 Pick up olives, salami, mozzarella, pizza slices and wine from supermarkets and delis.

 Rome also has a plethora of outdoor food markets.
 Two of the best are Trionfale market near the Vatican and Testaccio market in Via Galvani/Via Alessandro Volta.